 Emily offers storytelling assemblies or longer performances for classes, year groups or for the whole school.
-These can be theme-based or aimed at specific age groups from Reception to Year 6.
+These can be theme-based or aimed at specific age groups from Reception upwards.

-Emily offers workshops to inspire and develop creative writing, speaking, listening and language skills, confidence building, drama skills. an understanding of narrative structure and much more.
+Alongside performances, Emily offers workshops to inspire and develop creative writing, speaking, listening and language skills, confidence building, drama skills, an understanding of narrative structure and much more.

 These can be the perfect springboard for literacy work or tailor-made to fit any project, explore any theme or bring to life a specific subject area.

-Emily runs ‘Storytelling in the Classroom’ CPD sessions which develop teachers’ own storytelling skills, explore how storytelling can be used across the curriculum and teach specific techniques for inspiring and improving pupils’ creative writing.
+Emily also runs ‘Storytelling in the Classroom’ CPD sessions which develop teachers’ own storytelling skills, teach specific techniques and demonstrate how storytelling can be used to inspire and empower across the curriculum.